tlevine/arabic-tweets/readme.md

 It's on 8.5 million out of 55 million records.
 In order to see the warnings, I need to [run `SHOW WARNINGS` from the same session](http://serverfault.com/questions/96401/how-does-one-list-warnings-from-the-mysqlimport-utility), which you can't do with `mysqlimport`.
+So maybe I'll try running this inside a session.